rscholer/desktoggle/README.rst

 ==========
 desktoggle
 ==========
-This program provides a "show desktop" function.
+This program provides a "show desktop" functionality.

 It can be used in environments where the Window manager does not provide the